Odile Decq: Career

-In 1998 Cornette died in a car accident at the age of 45.
+In 1998, Cornette died in a car accident at the age of 45.
 Decq continued to work under the firm ODBC, but in 2013 changed the name to Studio Odile Decq.
 The name change was prompted by her late husband still being credited with buildings that were solely her design.
-Despite her husband's death, Decq began experimenting with her designs and ideas even more and trying to find herself again, and soon producing some of her most well-known and successful designs including the Banque Populaire de l'Ouest in Rennes, the Golden Lion at the Venice Architecture Biennale, and the Macro Museum in Rome.
+Despite her husband's death, Decq began experimenting with her designs and ideas even more and trying to find herself again, and soon producing some of her most well-known and successful designs, including the Banque Populaire de l'Ouest à Rennes, the Golden Lion at the Venice Architecture Biennale, and the Macro Museum in Rome.
 Her projects have grown and continue to grow larger in size, complexity, and daring.

 Decq has stated that her philosophy on architecture is that a building " has to be a place where people can move, live in good conditions, forget the hardness of the life outside, so it has to have a kind of humanistic approach..."

 She has "been faithful to her fighting attitude while diversifying and radicalizing her research."
 Being awarded the Golden Lion of Architecture during the Venice Biennale in 1996 acknowledged her early and unusual career.
-Other than just a style, an attitude or a process, Odile Decq's work materializes a complete universe that embraces urban planning, architecture, design and art.
-Her multidisciplinary approach was recently recognized with the Jane Drew Prize in 2016, and Architizer's Lifetime Achievement Award in 2017.
+Other than just a style, an attitude, or a process, Odile Decq's work materializes a complete universe that embraces urban planning, architecture, design, and art.
+Her multidisciplinary approach was recently recognized with the Jane Drew Prize in 2016 and Architizer's Lifetime Achievement Award in 2017.